pingcap/docs/develop/dev-guide-schema-design-overview.md

 ### Database

-Database in the TiDB is a collection of objects such as tables and indexes.
+Database in TiDB is a collection of objects such as tables and indexes.

 TiDB comes with a default database named `test`.
 However, it is recommended that you create your own database instead of using the `test` database.